Deep Dive into EchoCLIP

 test_video_embedding = F.normalize(echo_clip.encode_image(test_video), dim=-1)

-Cosine similarity = (A .
-B) / (||A|| * ||B||) and when A and B are normalized to unit length, this simplifies to A .
-B, which is just the dot product of the two vectors.
-Much cheaper than calculating the full cosine similarity with unnormalized vectors.
+Cosine similarity is (A · B) / (||A|| * ||B||) and when A and B are normalized to unit length, this simplifies to A · B, which is just the dot product of the two vectors.
+The dot product operation alone is much cheaper than calculating the full cosine similarity with unnormalized vectors.
+A would be the test video embedding and B would be the prompt embedding.

 Text Embedding